jaydg/libtcod-d/README.md

 libtcod.so 1.5.1 is lacking the functions `TCOD_mouse_includes_touch` and
 `TCOD_sys_get_sdl_window`, and will fail on attempting to load those functions.

-ATTENTION: the x86_64 version of the Linux library seems to be very unstable and the demo application crashed immediately upon startup.
-The x86 variant works almost fine, though.
+ATTENTION: the x86_64 version of the library doesnt't work with DMD; the sample application crashes immediately as some function calls simply don't work - the parameters are totally garbled.
+Please use LDC to compile applications on x86_64 platforms.

-To try the samples, run `dub run -a x86 -c samples_d`
+To try the samples, run `dub run -c samples_d` on 32bit platforms or `dub run --compiler ldc2 -c samples_d` on 64bit platforms.

 The bindings are a strict port of the C API, so refer to libtcod documentation for more details.
 If I can get motivated, an object